 Although hyperinflation is relatively rare, it's always a possibility.
 Once hyperinflation becomes a reality, the effects are devastating for local families and businesses.
 It's also difficult for governments to contain hyperinflation once they start printing large sums of money.
 However, as cryptocurrencies become more mainstream, they could provide a viable solution to rampant hyperinflation.

 At Worldcoin, we aim to educate more people about the potential benefits of cryptocurrencies, such as Bitcoin, to combat hyperinflation.
 We intend to put a share of our crypto in everyone’s hands, encouraging them to experiment with digital assets.
-We're also airdropping DAI stablecoins to anyone who downloads the Worldcoin app.
 Subscribe to our YouTube channel to learn more.